How to Get a Forklift License for Free in 2020: Answered

 - Rough Terrain Forklifts (Class 7) offered at $59.95

 The fact that the courses are split up and not one entire package is annoying, but what I recommend is to only purchase the Warehouse Forklifts class.
-This course offers 3 forklift classes (Electric riders, LP Gas Cushion, and LP Gas Pneumatic) that are used in most warehouse settings.
+This course offers 3 forklift classes (Electric riders, LP Gas Cushion, and LP Gas Pneumatic) that are used in almost every warehouse setting.
 The Pallet Jacks and Order Pickers class is a nice bonus to have because it means you are trained to operate on any warehouse class 1 through 5, but I wouldn’t deem it as essential if you are trying to save as much money as possible.

 - Beginner Forklift Operator (Classes 1, 2, 4, 5, and 7) offered at $59.00